09u2h4n/PyAPKDownloader/README.md

 ## Contact and Support 📧

-For more information about the Pyapks module, questions, or support, please refer to the [GitHub repository](https://github.com/09u2h4n/pyapks).
+For more information about the PyAPKDownloader module, questions, or support, please refer to the [GitHub repository](https://github.com/09u2h4n/PyAPKDownloader).

-This documentation provides an overview of the basic usage of the Pyapks module.
+This documentation provides an overview of the basic usage of the PyAPKDownloader module.